 • Two doubles teams finishing in the top-50 nationally.

 • Five ITA Regional Rookie of the Year recipients (2015: Tina Bokhua, Mountain Region; 2013: Dhany Quevedo, Mountain Region; 2012: Julyette Steur, Mountain Region; 2006: Monica Milewski, Central Region; 2004: Lynzee Kever, Central Region).

-• Four ITA Cissie Leary Award for Sportsmanship winners (2016: Nuria Ormeño Ruiz, Mountain Region; 2015: Julyette Steur, Mountain Region; 2013: Winde Janssens, Mountain Region; 2007: Gleisy Torres Torres, Central Region; 2005: Kendra Strandemo, Central Region).
+• Five ITA Cissie Leary Award for Sportsmanship winners (2016: Nuria Ormeño Ruiz, Mountain Region; 2015: Julyette Steur, Mountain Region; 2013: Winde Janssens, Mountain Region; 2007: Gleisy Torres Torres, Central Region; 2005: Kendra Strandemo, Central Region).

 • 2008 Colorado Professional Tennis Registry’s (PTR) Member of the Year.

 • In November 2006, Kenneally earned her most prestigious honor off the court being named the Intermountain Region USTA/ITA Community Service Award.
 One of 15 coaches honored for significant contributions in developing community-based tennis programs throughout the community.
-None bigger than spearheading, the Tennis Marathon for Breast Cancer event, which Kenneally has done for 11 straight years (through Summer 2015).
-The program has serviced the Boulder Community for 10-straight years, and raised over $135,000 for local families.
+Kenneally’s biggest community program has been spearheading the Tennis Marathon for Breast Cancer event, which Kenneally has done for 11 straight years (through Summer 2015).
+The program has serviced the Boulder Community and raised over $135,000 for local families.
 All proceeds help the HealthLinks Foundation, a non-profit arm to HealthLinks Clinic, Inc., a therapeutic exercise and rehabilitation facility providing opportunities for healthy cancer survivorship and the Boulder Community Hospital Foundation.